Bubbles Anderson

-Theodore M. "Bubbles" Anderson (November 4, 1904 - March 14, 1943) was an American baseball player in the Negro leagues.
+Theodore Miles "Bubbles" Anderson (November 4, 1904 - March 14, 1943) was an American professional baseball player in the Negro leagues.
 He played primarily second base for the Kansas City Monarchs, Washington Potomacs, Birmingham Black Barons, and the Indianapolis ABCs from 1922 until 1925.
 He played for the minor Negro league Denver White Elephants from 1920 through 1921 and again from 1932 to 1933.

-Theodore M."Bubbles" Anderson was the only Denver-born baseball player to play in the Negro Leagues, and he did so when he was only 17.
+Anderson was the only Colorado-born baseball player to play in the Negro Leagues.
+Along with pitcher Tom "Pistol Pete" Albright, he is considered one of Colorado's premiere black players of the twentieth century.

+Early life

-Anderson was born on Nov.
-4, 1904 in Denver to George and Hattie Anderson.
+Theodore Miles Anderson was born on November 4, 1904 in Denver to George and Hattie Anderson.
+He was the sixth of nine children, with siblings George Jr. (1887), Fred (1890), Carrie (1893), Rhoda (1896), Fay (1899), Stanley (1908), Marcella (1911), and Henry (1913).
 It isn't known how or why Anderson received the nickname "Bubbles," but it was a memorable nickname that followed him throughout his childhood.

-"Bubbles" began his career for the Denver White Elephants in 1920.
-Bubbles was 15, playing amongst grown men and he was one of the stars of that team.
-The White Elephants were the longest-lasting African-American team in Colorado.
-Owned by businessman, politician and avid baseball fan A.H.W.
-Ross, the White Elephants were active for 21 seasons from 1915 through 1935.

-In 1922, the Kansas City Monarchs were barnstorming through Denver, they discovered Bubbles and signed him to a contract even though he was only 17.
-Once he signed on with the Monarchs, Anderson would once again find himself as the only teenager on a roster filled with adults.
-Teenagers playing in the Negro Leagues wasn't uncommon.

-Even though the younger Anderson was a threat to older players, the Monarchs made sure that they nurtured Bubbles Anderson into a man on and off the field.